olleyt/aws-bootcamp-cruddur-2023/journal/week5.md

 8. Prefer using roles and short living credentials like roles or Cognito Identity pools instead of IAM users / groups
 9. AWS recommends to use client side encryption
 10. try to limit DAX to read access role only if possible

+## Design Considerations
+## DynamoDB Utility Scripts

+1. add boto3 in requirements.txt and pip install it.